DuPAL-PAL-DUmper/DuPAL_Analyzer/README.md

 This analyzer works in tandem with the DuPAL board to:

 - Do a black-box analisys of a set of **registered** PAL devices and produce a truth table that can be minimized and transformed into logic equations functionally equivalent to those used to program the chip.
+- Do bruteforcing of some **combinatorial** PAL devices and produce a truth table.
 - While my opinion is that **for archival purposes** a **dump of the chip is the best option**, I also think that a working machine beats a dead one any day.
 So this tool can help you creating a functionally identical PAL device starting from a known-good chip, and also store the data for future use.

 ### What it CAN'T do

-- Analyze non-registered PAL devices (these can be done directly by the DuPAL board by connecting to its serial port with a terminal emulator)
 - Produce logic equations out of the PAL: reiventing the wheel is not an intelligent thing to do, you can feed the truth table to software like **espresso** heuristic logic minimizer and get the equations automatically.
 You can then further refine them with a tool like **Logic Friday**, if needed.
 See below.
 - While the logic equations that are going to be produced by using this + a minimizer are going to be functionally equivalent to those used to program the chip (at least for all the possible inputs), there is a chance they're not going to be identical.
 This is because the minimizer might further optimize them and because they won't make use of the feedback outputs during optimization.
   - If the feedback outputs are required (e.g. to further reduce the number of terms so they can fit in a new chip), the equations can be placed into **Logic Friday** and massaged (e.g. factor them, turn them into sums of products, invert them, etc) until a direct substitution with a feedback output becomes easy enough to be performed.